An Exegetical Commentary

 18― And another angel, the one who has power over fire, came out from the altar; and he called with a loud voice to him who had the sharp sickle, saying "Put in your sharp sickle and gather the clusters from the vine of the earth, because her grapes are ripe."

 And another angel: A sixth angel, the one who is in charge of the temple fire, appears to reaffirm the urgency of reaping.
 Again, Morris thinks this angel comes from the earthly temple (DSB), although the text presents no transitional statements to indicate that the scene shifts repeatedly between earthly and heavenly temples.
 This may be the angel that John saw in 8:3-5 who filled the censer with fire and cast it upon the earth and the description alludes to the specialization among the angels.
-Since the angel came out from the altar and the altar is connected elsewhere with the prayers of the saints (6:9; 8:3-5), then it is possible that the prayers of the saints play a role in bringing about God’s judgment on the wicked (Mounce).
+Since the angel came out from the altar and the altar is connected elsewhere with the prayers of the disciples (6:9; 8:3-5), then it is possible that the prayers of the disciples play a role in bringing about God's judgment on the wicked (Mounce).

 him who had the sharp sickle: as an angel had called to Yeshua to reap, so this angel directs the angel with a sickle to reap. vine of the earth: Again, "earth" should be translated "land" as in the Land of Israel.
 The nation of Israel is often depicted as a vineyard in the Tanakh (Ps 80:8; Isa 5:3) and Yeshua likened the nation to a vineyard (Mark 12:1-9).
 The location is confirmed by the description in verse 20.